 #4.
 Develop a healthy corporate culture

 Company culture denotes ethics, values, and behaviors in a work environment for the entire team.
 When you have a positive and healthy corporate culture, it’s easier for your employees to feel satisfied with their work conditions and engage with work.
 This is also beneficial for their mental health and well-being.
-The best kind of corporate culture to adopt when considering how to make remote employees feel connected is one that puts the workers or team first.
+The best kind of corporate culture to adopt when considering how to make the virtual teams feel connected is one that puts the workers or team first.

 You can develop a healthy team-first corporate culture by: